Short Stirling: Production

 On 7 May 1940, the first production Stirling conducted its first flight.
 According to Norris, initial rates of production were disappointing, and were in part due to delays in the delivery of machine tools and forgings.
 It has also been alleged that production of the Stirling was negatively impacted by a decision by Lord Beaverbrook, the MAP, which had ordered a change in priority from four-engined bombers towards fighters and twin-engined aircraft to replace those lost during the Battle of Britain.
 In August 1940, series production of the Stirling commenced at the Rochester factory.

 Production of the Stirling was delayed by the ongoing bombing campaign of the Luftwaffe.
 The area, which included a number of major aviation firms, was heavily bombed in the opening days of the Battle of Britain, including one famous low-level raid by a group of Dornier Do 17s.
 A number of completed Stirlings were destroyed on the ground and the factories were heavily damaged, setting back production by almost a year.
 Some production was moved to Austin's Longbridge factory at Cofton Hackett just south of Birmingham, the Longbridge production line eventually produced nearly 150 Stirlings.

 From this point on, the Belfast factory became increasingly important, as it was thought to be well beyond the range of German bombers.
 However, Belfast and the aircraft factory were subjected to bombing by German aircraft during the Easter week of 1941.
 To meet the increased requirement for its aircraft during the war, satellite factories near Belfast were operated at Aldergrove and Maghaberry, producing 232 Stirlings between them.
 In 1940, bombing damaged Supermarine's factory at Woolston and the incomplete Type 316 prototypes.
 In November 1940, development of the 316 was formally cancelled, leaving the Stirling as the only B.12/36 design.

 The first few Stirling Mk.Is were furnished with Bristol Hercules II engines, but most were built with more powerful 1,500 hp Hercules XI engines, instead.

+Total production of the bomber variants was 1759 aircraft, divided among four locations, as follows: